The Dark Side of Plant Medicine

 • Feeling very confused by the healer/shaman, feeling unsafe with the healer/shaman

-• Constantly doubting yourself and your decision to continue with your experience.
+• You are constantly doubting yourself and your decision to continue with your experience.

 The Shadow of the Participants/Clients

 We are all divine, but no human is perfect.
-Sometimes participants/clients can be abusive as well in a healing container.
-Sometimes things get overwhelming in a healing process and participants/clients can lose awareness and project their shadow onto others.
-Sometimes people feel that they didn’t receive what they were looking for and all that is the healer/shaman’s fault.
-Some can feel disappointed or even angry, and accusations can happen that are not reflecting the whole reality of the situation.
+Sometimes, participants/clients can also be abusive in a healing container.
+Sometimes, things get overwhelming in a healing process, and participants/clients can lose awareness and project their shadow onto others.
+Occasionally, people feel that they didn’t receive what they were looking for, which is the healer/shaman’s fault.
+Some can feel disappointed or even angry, and accusations can happen that do not reflect the whole reality of the situation.

 The Abuse of Power in Plant Medicine Spaces

 Abuse can be spiritual, mental, psychological, emotional, physical, economic, not only sexual.
-If you believe you are or have been experiencing abuse in a healing container, speak out and voice your concern.
-Ask for support and listen to other people’s perspective to get the whole picture.
+If you believe you are or have been experiencing abuse in a healing container, speak out and voice your concerns.
+Ask for support and listen to other people’s perspectives to get the whole picture.

 Awareness is the Key

 Assuming the best or the worst of people will create a limited perspective.
 We need to step back and rise above to get the bigger picture.
-Here we have a more accurate assessment of reality.
-This simply means observing people and how their actions and words are in alignment or not, asking questions when in doubt, and thinking about other people’s motivations and expectations when making a decision.
+Here, we have a more accurate assessment of reality.
+This simply means observing people and how their actions and words align, asking questions when in doubt, and thinking about other people’s motivations and expectations when making a decision.

-We all have areas we are susceptible to exploitation or prejudice, and we are all biased to see what we want to see.
-But when we align our head with our heart and become present in our body we can feel/know what is true and what is not.
+We all have areas that are susceptible to exploitation or prejudice, and we are all biased toward seeing what we are visiting.
+But when we align with our hearts and become present in our bodies, we can feel/know what is true and what is not.

-Plant medicines are powerful allies to aid us in our healing and awakening.
-But like any tool, they can be used for good or for evil.
-The intentions, awareness, and desires of the people who are using these sacred medicines will determine what we create: more light or shadow.
+Plant medicines are potent allies that aid us in our healing and awakening.
+But like any tool, they can be used for good or evil.
+The intentions, awareness, and desires of the people who use these sacred medicines will determine what we create: more light or shadow.

 What will you create?